 #1 You don't know exactly what you're getting.

-For instance, we got the doctor box which is intended for 2 to 3 year olds.
+For instance, we got the doctor box which is intended for 2 to 3 year olds (this is now in the Panda Crate line).
 It's not one I personally would've chosen.
 So while it's a great activity, I think we may have gotten more use from some of their other good ideas you can purchase individually, which is why the KiwiCo Store is a great option.

 Additionally, while you may not know what you’re getting in the Koala Crates, since they are ultimately activities, you aren’t likely to have duplicate toys at home already, which is a nice win.